After School Activities

-In the Autumn Term, there are usually two senior-school productions, one of which is often a musical; the other often a smaller, experimental piece of drama.
-The Lent Term features a major lower-school production for Year 10.
-The Summer Term is packed with another lower-school production for Year 9, the Year 7/8 production and finally, Summer Cabaret, which ends the year with a music and drama revue.
+In the Autumn Term, there are usually two senior productions, one of which is often a musical; the other often a smaller, experimental piece of drama.
+The Lent Term features a major production for Year 10.
+The Summer Term is packed with productions for Year 9, Year 7/8 and finally, Summer Cabaret, which ends the year with a celebration of drama, music and dance.

 Auditions for school productions are open to all the respective pupils, not just those studying drama in the classroom.
 Productions are an ideal opportunity to develop confidence, communication and team-working skills, alongside creative, technical and performing skills.
 Pupils regularly gain places at the National Youth Theatre and Youth Musical Theatre, and several pupils have gone on to foundation or full courses at well-known theatre schools.

 School productions are directed by our own staff, and supported by the pupil backstage crew alongside the in-house theatre staff.
-The department is run by our resident Performance Director, Mrs. Cory Pulman-Jones, who brings a wealth of professional acting and directing experience to The Leys.
+The department is run by our Director of Performance Drama, Mrs. Cory Pulman-Jones, who brings a wealth of professional acting and directing experience to The Leys.

 We have an active Drama Scholarship programme, with regular workshops, trips and other enrichment opportunities, plus an annual Scholars’ Showcase.
 The Scholars also perform regularly at school assembly.

 Individual LAMDA speech and drama lessons are also offered at The Leys, in which pupils often achieve grades to a very high standard in acting, musical theatre or public speaking.